weaviate/weaviate-io/developers/weaviate/configuration/schema-configuration.md

           "vectorizePropertyName": true,    // Whether the name of the property is used in the calculation for the vector position of data objects.
 Default false.
         }
       },
+      "indexFilterable": true,                // Optional, default is true.
+By default each property is indexed with a roaring bitmap index where available for efficient filtering.
-      "indexInverted": true                 // Optional, default is true.
-By default each property is fully indexed both for full-text, as well as vector search.
-You can ignore properties in searches by explicitly setting index to false.
+      "indexSearchable": true,                // Optional, default is true.
+By default each property is indexed with a searchable index for BM25-suitable Map index for BM25 or hybrid searching.
     }
   ],
   "invertedIndexConfig": {                  // Optional, index configuration